rhafer/opencloud/services/notifications/README.md

 Grouped events that have passed the TTL are removed automatically without further notice or sending!

-To initiate sending grouped emails like via a cron job, use the `ocis notifications send-email` command.
+To initiate sending grouped emails like via a cron job, use the `opencloud notifications send-email` command.
 Note that the command mandatory requires at least one option which is `--daily` or `--weekly`.
 Note that both options can be used together.

 ### Storing